CalieR/cushon-scenario-assignment/README.md

 With more time, and if this were a real-world scenario, I would add the following enhancements:

+- Implement a design pattern to properly separate the UI from the business logic.
+Something I have been reading about is the Container-Presenter pattern, which I feel would be particularly useful for this application.

 - Robust testing and assertions, particularly around the rules concerning the monetary amount entered.

 - Put the list of investments into a dedicated account section that could be accessed through a customer profile.